Christian0004/Diabetic-Diet/README.md

 # Diabetic-Diet

-This repository contains a program made in C++ that helps diabetic people to get a balanced diet based on it's weight, gender, age,height and the amount of exercise done per week.
+This repository contains a program made in C++ that helps diabetic people to get a balanced diet based on it's weight, gender, age, height and the amount of exercise done per week.

 The program has the following classes:
 - Food: It is composed by the name, amount and the nutritional values of the food.